natverse/malevnc/README.md

 Access to neuprint / Clio then depends on authorisation.
-For neuprint, please see https://github.com/natverse/neuprintr#authentication; you only need to set the `neuprint_token` environment variable.
+For neuprint, please see https://github.com/natverse/neuprintr#authentication; you only need to set the `neuprint_token` environment variable, which is available after logging in to the neuprint website.
 For Clio, you will prompted to authenticate via a Google OAuth "dance" in your web browser.
+Note that the Clio and neuprint tokens look similar, but are *not* the same.
+Note also that the neuprint token appears to be indefinite while the clio token currently lasts 3 weeks.

 ### Registrations